-All of these can be highlighted in a portfolio or can act as examples to supplement an application.
+All of these can be highlighted in a high school portfolio or can act as examples to supplement an application.

-The best approach is to start in the ninth grade building a portfolio, preferably online.
+The best approach is to start in the ninth grade building your high school portfolio, preferably online.
 Yes, you can keep hard copies of everything, but the chances are that those hard copies will get damaged or lost.
-By saving work digitally, you are more likely to maintain pristine copies.
+In other words, saving work digitally means you are more likely to maintain pristine copies.

 The online portfolio can be built in a number of ways:

 - DIY: Set up a Google doc file in which you save scanned copies of all possible pieces for the portfolio.
-In the summer before senior year, scan through what you have saved to see what is relevant to your student’s applications.
+In the summer before senior year, read through it to see what is relevant to your student’s applications.
 You can also look for themes in your student’s accomplishments through high school that can demonstrate a passion, a commitment, a talent, or a strong interest.

 - Use an online portfolio site: Two popular sites that have all the bells and whistles are (1) PortfolioGen: Portfolios For Students, Educators and Professionals and (2) Pathbrite.

 - Then, there is ZeeMee: Helping Students Get Seen, which is relatively new to the college admission scene, but it is being used by a growing list of competitive colleges.
 This platform, however, is more like social media and is video and image heavy.